aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/working-with-text-and-fonts/_index.md

 ---
 title: "Working with Text and Fonts"
 type: docs
-url: /net/working-with-text-and-fonts/
+url: /java/working-with-text-and-fonts/
-keywords: "C# Draw Text, Draw Text on image C#, Add Text to image C#"
+keywords: "Java Draw Text, Draw Text on image Java, Add Text to image Java"
-description: "Add text to an image using C#.
-Draw text on an image using C# and VB.NET.
-Draw with different fonts using C#."
+description: "Add text to an image using Java.
+Draw text on an image using Java and VBJava.
+Draw with different fonts using Java."
 weight: 70
 ---

-Working with text and fonts using C# is easy with Aspose.Drawing for .NET.
+Working with text and fonts using Java is easy with Aspose.Drawing for Java.
 You can combine fonts and text styles to draw text during graphics drawing.
 This article shows how to:

 - Format Text
 - Draw Text
 - Get Existing Fonts
 - Use Text Hinting
 ## **Draw Text**
-In order to draw text using C#, the following steps can be used.
+In order to draw text using Java, the following steps can be used.

 1. Instantiate a Bitmap object
 1. Instantiate a Graphics object with the bitmap object